abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 This is again a well-known result in logic (if I am not mistaken, it will be a deduction theorem of some sort): if $A \models B$), then the statement $(A → B)$ will always be true.

-Interlude: Free Heytung algebras -- making ourselves a logic
+Interlude: Free Heyting algebras -- making ourselves a logic
 ===

 Perhaps the best way to understand the way logic lattices work is to make one ourselves.